mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * Take a break from each other.
   * If possible, avoid sending each other code reviews for a few weeks until things have cooled off a bit.
 * Study techniques for conflict resolution.
-  * I've found the book [*Crucial Conversations*](http://amzn.to/2hvUbsP) to be helpful.
+  * I found the book [*Crucial Conversations*](http://amzn.to/2hvUbsP) to be helpful.
 Its advice may sound common-sense, but there's tremendous value in thinking critically about your approach to conflict.

 # My worst code review: revisited